 Division of Parks & Recreation

-The Department of Natural Resources, Division of Parks and Recreation has two seasonal positions available at Kodachrome State Park in Cannonville, Utah.
-These positions are seasonal, lasting up to seven months, and do not include benefits.
-The positions will require working rotating shifts, weekends and holidays.
-Housing is available for the selected candidates.
+The Utah Department of Natural Resources, Division of Parks and Recreation, has a seasonal position available at Kodachrome State Park in Cannonville, Utah.
+This position is seasonal, lasting up to seven months, and does not include benefits.
+This position will require working rotating shifts, weekends and holidays.
+There is no cell phone coverage at the park.

-Contact: Interested applicants may apply for this position by submitting a seasonal/summer application form and a list of references to:
+Applications: Interested applicants may apply by submitting a seasonal employment application and list of references to: